- A file is a place to store data: a possibly-empty sequence of bytes

 /home/jeff/recipe

-command takes you to another directory, like cd
+pushd command takes you to another directory, like cd.

 But also saves the current directory, so that you can go back later$ pushd ˜fred